GaragePixel/stdlib-for-mx2/README.md

-If you've used godot over the years, you know that with a strong team and internal communication, great 3D capabilities, and a robust copy of 3D Studio's internal code, Godot has raised significant funding and outperformed formidable opponents like Autodesk's Stingray or CrystalSpace.
+If you've used godot over the years, you know that with a strong team and internal communication, great 3D capabilities, and a robust copy of 3D Studio's internal code, godot has raised significant funding and outperformed formidable opponents like Autodesk's Stingray or CrystalSpace.
 But when you want to tackle really complex tasks, like porting a NES emulator, gscript may not be the best choice.
-You can turn to C#, but probably later to Sibly's Mx2 when you get tired of an old-school language braces-powered.
+You can turn to C#, but probably later to Sibly's Mx2 when you get tired of an old-fashioned brace-powered punched-card language.
 I don't like braces.
 They drive me crazy.

 Braces drive me crazy.

 I've worked with JS, JSX, MaxScript, and other brace-based languages ​​(although MaxScript uses parentheses like Lisp).
 Yet on my keyboard, using AltGr+= and AltGr+' all the time is a pain.
 Mark's languages ​​always felt like I was in a cozy bed with warm blankets.
 A family of languages ​​where keystrokes were minimal, except for the occasional |.
 Mx2/Wonkey will never become a brace language.

 Regarding the syntax of Mx1, when planning the cross-platform compiler, Mark always said that case insensitivity did not fit with C++ internals,